mohamedsaid2710/Distractor_software-/README.md

 ## How to run:

-Detailed instructions on how to run is in the GitHub Wiki:
+Detailed instructions on how to run are in the GitHub Wiki:

 - https://github.com/mohamedsaid2710/Distractor_software-/wiki